gregoiremahe/ansible-bind-ha/README.md

 # ansible-bind-ha

-This is a ansible playbook to create high available dns authoritative servers with bind9 on debian9
+This is a ansible playbook to create scalable and high available dns authoritative servers with bind9 on debian9

 First, you need to copy inventory.ini-sample :
 `cp inventory.ini-sample inventory.ini`